ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/audit-log/audit-log.markdown

 Access the settings.json file and set the following configuration values:

 * Security.AuditLog.FolderPath
-* Security.AuditLog.RetentionTimeInHrs (optional, default is one year)
+* Security.AuditLog.RetentionTimeInHours (optional, default is one year)

 ## What is being logged